AshenKavinda/iwb25-222-aat/modules/test_service/README.md

 1. **Test Type**: Must be one of the valid ENUM values (tm1, tm2, tm3)
 2. **User Role**: Only users with 'officer' role can perform test operations
 3. **User Existence**: User ID must exist and not be deleted
+4. **Subject Existence**: Subject ID must exist and not be deleted
-4. **Soft Delete**: Tests are marked as deleted, not permanently removed
+5. **Soft Delete**: Tests are marked as deleted, not permanently removed

 ## Error Handling